matthewjselby/JSON-resume/README.md

 Clone the repository and run `npm i`.
 This will install the necessary dependencies.

-To build the website, run `npx gulp build` from the project directory.
+To build the website, run `npx gulp buildResume` from the project directory.
 This will compile the handlebars template and output resume.html in the /dist folder.
 You can serve this file from your website or do anything else you can do with HTML.

-To see the website in a browser, run `npx gulp test`.
+To see the website in a browser, run `npx gulp viewResume`.
 The site will update live with changes to the handlebars template, the scss file, and the json resume file.

-To generate a pdf of your resume, run `npx gulp generatePdf` from the project directory.
+To generate a pdf of your resume, run `npx gulp resumeToPdf` from the project directory.
 The pdf will be generated in the project directory as resume.pdf by default.

 You can specify a JSON input file using the command line argument `--i /path/to/your/resume.json`.
 This will work with any of the commands listed above.
 If you do not specify an input file, the commands will use resume.json in the root of the project directory.

 Similarly, you can specify a PDF output file using the command line argument `--o /path/to/your/resume.pdf`.
-This is only applicable to the `generatePdf` command above.
+This is only applicable to the `resumeToPdf` command above.

 # PDF Rendering